 SQL Restore Database using BAK File

 As you can see, the MDF, and LDF file corresponding to the Adventure Works 2017 is not there in C Drive

 We have an Adventure Works Backup file in our D Drive, and we are going to use this bak file to restore a database in SQL Server.

 Syntax of the restore Database from the backup file

 RESTORE DATABASE DatbaseName FROM DISK = 'D:\Backups\BackupFileName.bak' WITH MOVE 'LogicalMDFFileName' TO 'location\MDFFileName.mdf', MOVE 'LogicalLDFFileName' TO 'location\LDFFileName.ldf'

 Let me use the above syntax to restore the Adventure Works database.

 RESTORE DATABASE AdventureWorks2017 FROM DISK = 'D:\Backups\AdventureWorks2017.bak' WITH MOVE 'AdventureWorks2017' TO 'C:\Program Files\Microsoft ...........\DATA\AdventureWorks2017.mdf', MOVE 'AdventureWorks2017_log' TO 'C:\Program Files\Microsoft .........\DATA\AdventureWorks2017_log.ldf'

 Now you can see the Adventure Works 2017

 The above process has automatically added the MDF, and LDF files to the C Drive

-If you don’t know the logical file names, then you can use the Restore File System to retrieve the Logical Filenames from the database backup.
+If you don’t know the logical file names, then use the Restore File System to retrieve the Logical Filenames from the database backup.

 RESTORE FILELISTONLY FROM DISK = 'D:\Backups\AdventureWorks2017.bak'